Still life: Nineteenth century

 Vincent van Gogh's "Sunflowers" paintings are some of the best-known 19th-century still-life paintings.
 Van Gogh uses mostly tones of yellow and rather flat rendering to make a memorable contribution to still-life history.
 His Still Life with Drawing Board (1889) is a self-portrait in still-life form, with Van Gogh depicting many items of his personal life, including his pipe, simple food (onions), an inspirational book, and a letter from his brother, all laid out on his table, without his own image present.
 He also painted his own version of a vanitas painting Still Life with Open Bible, Candle, and Book (1885).

 In the United States during Revolutionary times, American artists trained abroad applied European styles to American portrait painting and still life.
-Charles Willson Peale founded a family of prominent American painters, and as major leader in the American art community, also founded a society for the training of artists as well as a famous museum of natural curiosities.
+Charles Willson Peale founded a family of prominent American painters, and as major leader in the American art community, also founded a society for the training of artists and a famous museum of natural curiosities.
 His son Raphaelle Peale was one of a group of early American still-life artists, which also included John F. Francis, Charles Bird King, and John Johnston.
 By the second half of the 19th century, Martin Johnson Heade introduced the American version of the habitat or biotope picture, which placed flowers and birds in simulated outdoor environments.
 The American trompe-l'œil paintings also flourished during this period, created by John Haberle, William Michael Harnett, and John Frederick Peto.
 Peto specialized in the nostalgic wall-rack painting while Harnett achieved the highest level of hyper-realism in his pictorial celebrations of American life through familiar objects.